 Naomi Watts Used Swizzle Stick To Paralyze Face For 'Diana' Role

-Naomi Watts has opened up how she had to paralyze the right-side of her face to play Princess Diana.
+Naomi Watts has opened up about how she had to paralyze the right-side of her face to play Princess Diana.

 Speaking to Empire magazine, she said: "I didn't just want to appear like her, it's also about the tone of her voice and the way she moved her face.
 It's completely the opposite of how I move my face.
 I move my face on the right-hand side and she moved her son the left."

 "I had to walk around with a cocktail stick in my mouth to paralyze the right-hand side of my face for weeks."

 The 44-year-old actress admits she toyed with the idea of playing the British royal for a while because she was concerned about how people would take to her and whether they would criticize her for the way she portrayed the role.